Joseph J. Jacobs

-Joseph J. Jacobs (1916–2004) was an American chemical engineer who founded Jacobs Engineering Group, a large engineering and construction company He earned degrees in chemical engineering from the New York University Tandon School of Engineering, Jacobs was a Hoover Medal recipient as well.
+Joseph J. Jacobs (June 13, 1916 - October 23, 2004) was an American chemical engineer who founded Jacobs Engineering Group, a large engineering and construction company He earned degrees in chemical engineering from the New York University Tandon School of Engineering.
+Jacobs was also a recipient of the Hoover Medal.

 Early life

 Jacobs was born in Brooklyn, New York, in 1916.
 His father was a Lebanese immigrant who sold straight razors.
 He attended Brooklyn Technical High School.
 Jacobs worked various jobs to pay for his bachelor's degree in chemical engineering from the NYU Tandon School of Engineering, and taught college while he earned his master's degree and doctorate in that field, in 1939 and 1942, respectively.

 As a young engineer, he worked for Merck & Co. to develop mass production of both DDT and penicillin.
 In 1943, he was accidentally doused with hundreds of pounds of hot DDT when a hopper valve opened.
 Although coated with, by his own estimate, an inch of DDT from head to foot; Jacobs suffered no ill consequences from his exposure.